 2.5D Toolkit

-Use 2D backgrounds with sprites and 3D objects to create adventures like The Longest Journey, Broken Sword, Syberia and other great games.
+It combines 2D backgrounds with sprites and 3D objects to create adventure scenes in the style of The Longest Journey, Broken Sword, Syberia, and many other classic 2.5D titles.

-Built for 2.5D game development, it allows to turn your background into 3D scene in a few minutes.
+Designed specifically for 2.5D game development, it lets you transform any 2D background into a 3D scene in just a few minutes.

-There are several tools available to speed up the many steps needed to prepare a 2.5D scene, giving you more time to plan the game.
+A wide set of tools speeds up the many steps required to prepare a 2.5D scene, leaving you more time to focus on game design.

-2Dto3D feature: one of a kind, it allows to get 3D environment from a background image by setting a few simple parameters.
+2Dto3D feature: Generate 3D environments from background images by setting just a few simple parameters.

-The script will not only search for the original camera settings for a given image, but will return, for each FOV between 5 and 60, if it exists, one or more environments that match the parameters provided.
+The script analyzes the image to estimate the original camera settings and, for each FOV between 5 and 60, returns one or more possible environments that match the provided constraints.

 Each found environment can be saved as:

-• Clean scenes, you will get the two prefabs of the Main Camera and the Background Camera.
-Simply create a new scene and drag them into it to start working.
+• Clean scenes - provides prefabs of the Main Camera and Background Camera.
+Create a new scene and simply drag them in to start working.

-• 2.5D Toolkit data files, you will get a data file to quickly rebuild the found environment for use with 2.5D Toolkit.
+• 2.5D Toolkit data files - generates a data file to quickly rebuild the environment inside 2.5D Toolkit.

 Video: 2.5D Toolkit: 3D environment from 2D background